Tory MPs back Boris Johnson’s government in confidence vote

 If the government had been defeated it would have almost certainly triggered a general election.
 But a Tory rebellion appeared unlikely, given the party remains leaderless and in no fit state to go to the polls.

-The wave of backbench and ministerial anger at Mr Johnson from earlier in July has largely subsided, as Tory MPs squabble of Mr Johnson’s successor.
+The wave of Tory anger at Mr Johnson from earlier in July has largely subsided, as the party’s MPs squabble over Mr Johnson’s successor.

 Mr Johnson claimed he had “delivered on every single promise” earlier on Monday, as he sought to persuade his party to back the government and keep him in office for another six weeks.